Long Thanh International Airport: Construction

 The Prime Minister of Vietnam, Nguyễn Tấn Dũng, approved the project in June 2011.
 Construction works were initially planned under three phases, of which the Phase I consisted two sub-phases, which now increased to three, Phases 1A, 1B and 1C.
 Under Phase 1A, the construction of the main terminal and one runway was to be done by 2023, allowing the airport to initially serve 17 million passengers a year, which was later increased to 25 million as part of Phase 1C.
 Then, Vietnam’s National Assembly’s Economic Committee approved the construction of the airport in October 2014.
 The construction was supposed to begin from 2017, but was delayed due to land acquisition issues and environmental concerns due to its location in a forested area.
 To rehabilitate the 28,500 residents of the Loc An-Binh Son area, a new settlement near to the airport's site began construction in April 2020, and by December 2020, the mine clearance of the airport site started.
 On 5 January 2021, construction on the airport officially began, and three days later, on 9 January, while clearing and grubbing, workers found several unexploded mortar shells at the site, which were used during the Vietnam War.
 On 30 March 2022, construction of the terminal building started.
 The terminal was scheduled to be completed by September 2025, but was rescheduled to the first half of 2026 in March 2024.

-On September 2025, Long Thanh welcomed its first calibration flights, looking forward to become operational by the first half of 2026.
+In September 2025, Long Thanh welcomed its first calibration flights, looking forward to become operational by the first half of 2026.
+On 19 December 2025, the airport was inaugurated by the Airports Corporation of Vietnam in a ceremonial "technical opening."
+The event featured the first flights to land at the airport, including a special charter operated by Vietnam Airlines carrying government leaders, followed by technical flights from Vietjet Air and Bamboo Airways.